RAF Ringstead

 RAF Ringstead is a former Royal Air Force radar station at Ringstead Bay, Dorset, England.
 It is notable for having served three separate functions: first as a Chain Home early-warning radar station during WWII and then, during the Cold War, as a Rotor station and then, finally, as a USAF Tropospheric scatter station.
 The first of these functions commenced in 1942; the last of the functions ceased in 1974.
 The structural remains were Grade II listed in 2020.

 Chain Home

-Chain Home was a ring of early warning radar stations built around the coastline as part of WWII defences from the late 1930s onwards.
+Chain Home was a ring of early warning radar stations built around the coastline as part of the Second World War defences from the late 1930s onwards.

 RAF Ringstead Chain Home Radar Station (known as AMES12B and CH12B) was built in 1941, and was fully operational by March 1942.
 It was designed with well-dispersed structures: doubled-up transmitter and receiver blocks, a substation and a standby set house in earth-bound bunkers, four 325ft steel transmitter aerial masts and two 240ft self-supporting timber receiver aerial towers.
 Ringstead Chain Home was stood down in 1945.